Garnet

 Garnets (/ˈɡɑrnᵻt/) are a group of silicate minerals that have been used since the Bronze Age as gemstones and abrasives.

 Garnet minerals, while sharing similar physical and crystallographic properties, exhibit a wide range of chemical compositions, defining distinct species.
 These species fall into two primary solid solution series: the pyralspite series (pyrope, almandine, spessartine), with the general formula [Mg,Fe,Mn]_{3}Al_{2}(SiO_{4})_{3}; and the ugrandite series (uvarovite, grossular, andradite), with the general formula Ca_{3}[Cr,Al,Fe]_{2}(SiO_{4})_{3}.
 Notable varieties of grossular include hessonite and tsavorite.

-Although garnets are often associated with metamorphism, it can also occur in volcanic rocks on rare occasions.
+Although garnets are often associated with metamorphism, they can also occur in volcanic rocks on rare occasions.

 Etymology

-The word garnet comes from the 14th-century Middle English word gernet, meaning 'dark red'.
-It is borrowed from Old French grenate from Latin granatus, from granum ('grain, seed').
+The word "garnet" comes from the 14th-century Middle English word gernet, meaning dark red.
+It is borrowed from Old French grenate from Latin granatus, from granum (grain, seed).
 This is possibly a reference to mela granatum or even pomum granatum ('pomegranate', Punica granatum), a plant whose fruits contain abundant and vivid red seed covers (arils), which are similar in shape, size, and color to some garnet crystals.
-Hessonite garnet is also named 'gomed' in Indian literature and is one of the nine jewels in Vedic astrology that comprise the Navaratna.
+Hessonite garnet is also named gomed in Indian literature and is one of the nine jewels in Vedic astrology that comprise the Navaratna.

 Physical properties

 Properties

 A sample showing the deep red color garnet can exhibit.

-Garnet species are found in every colour, with reddish shades most common.
+Garnet species are found in every color, with reddish shades most common.
 Blue garnets are the rarest and were first reported in the 1990s.

 Garnet species' light transmission properties can range from the gemstone-quality transparent specimens to the opaque varieties used for industrial purposes as abrasives.
 The mineral's lustre is categorized as vitreous (glass-like) or resinous (amber-like).

 Crystal structure

 Garnets are nesosilicates having the general formula X_{3}Y_{2}(SiO_{4})_{3}.
 The X site is usually occupied by divalent cations (Ca, Mg, Fe, Mn)^{2+} and the Y site by trivalent cations (Al, Fe, Cr)^{3+} in an octahedral/tetrahedral framework with [SiO_{4}]^{4−} occupying the tetrahedra.
 Garnets are most often found in the dodecahedral crystal habit, but are also commonly found in the trapezohedron habit as well as the hexoctahedral habit.
 They crystallize in the cubic system, having three axes that are all of equal length and perpendicular to one another but are never actually cubic because, despite being isometric, the {100} and {111} families of planes are depleted.
-Garnets do not have any cleavage planes, so, when they fracture under stress, sharp, irregular (conchoidal) pieces are formed.
+Garnets do not have any cleavage planes, so when they fracture under stress, sharp, irregular (conchoidal) pieces are formed.